 FOREIGN CURRENCY - The financial statements of the Company's foreign operations are translated into U.S. dollars.
 Assets and liabilities are translated at current exchange rates as of the balance sheet date, equity accounts at historical exchange rates, while income statement accounts are translated at the average rates in effect during the year.
 Translation adjustments are not included in net income, but are recorded as a separate component of other comprehensive income in stockholders' equity.
-Foreign currency gains and losses included in operating results for fiscal years 2021, 2020 and 2019 were not material.
+Foreign currency gains and losses included in operating results for fiscal years ended June 30, 2022, April 30, 2021 and April 30, 2020 and the Transition Period ended June 30, 2021 were not material.